TaitoUnited/taito-cli/docs/manual/03-quick-start.md

     taito env apply:prod
     ```

-2. Merge changes between environments: dev -> ... -> prod:
+2. Merge changes between environments: dev -> ... -> prod (you can do this with git tools also, but always use fast-forward when merging between environment branches):

     ```
     taito env merge:dev prod
     ```

-3. Show production environment build status on browser
+3. Show production environment build status on browser:

     ```
     taito open builds:prod